startbase-dev/react-form-elements/README.md

 ### PasswordInput

+A password input component with options for prepending and appending elements.

 | Name             | Type                  | Default | Description                   |
 | ---------------- | --------------------- | ------- | ----------------------------- |
 | prepend          | `string` or `element` | `null`  | Prepend text to the input     |